gluster/glusterdocs/Contributors-Guide/Bug-Triage.md

 possible to receive emails when new bugs are filed or existing bugs get updated.

-Plus weekly basis(Monday) there will be mail about new untriaged bugs sent to gluster-devel list
+Each week, on the Monday, an email is sent to gluster-devel about new bugs which are yet to be triaged.

 If at any point you feel like you do not know what to do with a certain report, please first ask [irc or mailing